Written By:

 Award: TOP PICK

-Read Full Review: Asus ROG PG279Q
+Read Full Review: Asus Tuf Gaming VG34VQL1B

-Similar to the ROG Swift PG35VQ, the Asus ROG Swift PG279Q is the best 27-inch gaming monitor with plenty of bells and whistles, including a stable 120Hz refresh rate that can overclock to 144Hz and 165Hz, making this double as a 144Hz monitor.
+The Asus ROG Swift PG279Q is the best 27-inch gaming monitor with plenty of bells and whistles, including a stable 120Hz refresh rate that can overclock to 144Hz and 165Hz, making this double as a 144Hz monitor.
 There are plenty of useful ports along the rear of this monitor, including HDMI, DisplayPort, and USB 3.0, the latter being perfect for connecting gaming accessories.
 The ergonomically designed stand is also highly adjustable, with options for adjusting height, pivot, tilt, and swivel.

 Related: Compare this device with other top-rated 27-inch monitors.